aidanmontare-edu/psws-zenodo/README.md

 To use:

-1. Edit the script place your default path in for `--path`, or get used to supplying the command line argument.
-2. Create an account at sandbox.zenodo.org and then an access token.
+1. Create an account at sandbox.zenodo.org and then an access token.
 Your access token must both the `deposit:action` and the `deposit:write` scopes.
+2. Rename/copy the `example-config` directory as `config`, and set your configuration settings.
+There are several to set.

+The access token goes in the file `secrets.json`
+(an example, sans token, has been provided).

+The path to the files you wish to have uploaded to Zenodo (i.e. your data) should be set as `local_path`.
+You can also specify this as a command line argument.

-3. Rename/copy the `example-config` directory as `config`, and set your configuration settings.
-The access token goes in the file `secrets.json` (an example, sans token, has been provided).
-In the file `current-target.json`, "onZenodoSandboxServer" is either 1 if you are using sandbox.zenodo.org, or 0 for zenodo.org.
+In the file
+`current-target.json`, "onZenodoSandboxServer" is either 1 if you are using sandbox.zenodo.org, or 0 for zenodo.org.
 We'll get the value of "id" once we create a Zenodo upload.

-4. From the Zenodo website, create a new Zenodo upload and specify all the metadata you want to appear once your data is published.
+3. From the Zenodo website, create a new Zenodo upload and specify all the metadata you want to appear once your data is published.
 For instance, you might want to add your data to the HamSCI community so that it can be found by others!
-6. Save your changes.
+4. Save your changes.
 Once you hit save, the ID for the object you've just created should show up in the URL bar in your browser.
 The ID is the number at the end of the URL (for instance, the "518035" in https://sandbox.zenodo.org/deposit/518035) Copy this ID.
-7. Paste the ID into `current-target.json`.
+5. Paste the ID into `current-target.json`.
-8. That should be all the configuration.
+6. That should be all the configuration.
 Try running the script, and see what happens.